Add AppInsight for SQL to a named SQL instance

 Add the node manually with AppInsight for SQL

-- In the Orion Web Console, click Settings > All Settings > Add Node.
+- Click Settings > All Settings > Add Node.

 - Enter the VIP address for the SQL named instance for the Polling Hostname or IP Address.

 - Select a polling method, then select the polling engine for that node.